HappyBoy19940506/-Git-AWS/DevOpsStudyNotes.md

 16. use git reset --hard to go back version if some files are deleted unexpectedly.

-17. every time u do the git add. it will take a screenshot of the current working space if u change the files in the working space,

-    You can use `git diff` to compare the differences.ss
+17. every time u do the git add. it will take a screenshot of the current working space if u change the files in the working space, You can use `git diff` to compare the differences.ss.

+18. `git diff`------compare diff between working space and cache space.

+19. `git diff HEAD`----- compare differences between caching space and  HEAD in commit repository.

+20. `git diff COMMIT_ID`   ---- compare cache space and any commit_ID space.

+21. `git branch -v` ---- show all braches including latest commit info.

+22. `git branch new_branch_name` create a new branch`new_branch_name`.

+23. `git checkout branch_name` switch to another branch.

+24. Main branch